 Of our 18 risk factors, 11 unique factors were found in the top and bottom two active bets for each sector.
 Of these 11, Equity, Commodities, Interest Rates, Foreign Currency, and Local Equity are macro factors, whereas Low Risk, Small Cap, Quality, Value, and Crowding are equity style factors.
 Equity Short Volatility is a macro style factor.

-Equity: Healthcare, Utilities, Consumer Defensive, and Real Estate exhibited negative relative equity exposure in their bottom two, with no sectors having positive equity exposure in their top two.
-This means that these sectors all exhibited less sensitivity to long-term economic growth than the broad equity market.
-This might be interpreted as relative defensiveness to an economic downturn or in periods when equity markets are negative.
-For example, over the same period of our analysis, each index’s downside capture to MSCI ACWI was 74.22%, 65.48%, 61.17% and 80.15% respectively.
+Equity: Healthcare, Utilities, and Consumer Defensive, exhibited negative relative equity exposure in their bottom two, with only Financials having positive equity exposure in its top two.
+For the sectors with relatively less Equity exposure this means that these sectors all exhibited less sensitivity to long-term economic growth than the broad equity market.
+This might be interpreted as relative defensiveness to economic downturns or periods when equity markets are negative.
+For example, over the same period of our analysis, each index’s downside capture to MSCI ACWI was 74.22%, 65.48%, and 61.17% respectively.

-Commodities: Energy and Basic Materials exhibited a positive bet on our Commodity Factor in their top two.
+Commodities: Energy exhibited a positive bet on our Commodity factor in its top two factor exposures.
+Although Basic Materials had stronger positive exposures elsewhere, it also had meaningful positive sensitivity to movements in our Commodity factor.
 This is intuitive as both sectors directly or indirectly have exposure to things such as oil, gas, and commodity exploration and processing.

-Industrials, Consumer Cyclical, and Financial Services all had a negative commodities bet versus the benchmark in their bottom two.
-This is a comment not only on the lack of, or negative commodity exposure for these sectors, but also the positive commodity exposure that exists in the global equity market when viewed by itself.
-In other words, if our Commodity Factor performs positively, you might expect these sectors to experience negative performance relative to the market attributable to this commodity dynamic.
+Industrials and Consumer Cyclical both had negative commodities bets versus the benchmark in their bottom two factor exposures.
+This is a comment not only on the lack of or negative commodity exposure for these sectors, but also the positive commodity exposure that exists in the global equity market when viewed by itself.
+In other words, if our Commodity factor performs positively, you might expect these sectors to experience negative performance relative to the market attributable to this dynamic.

 Interest Rates: Our Interest Rates Factor represents a long global bond exposure.
-Referring to the table, this means that Utilities, Communication Services, and Real Estate are expected to outperform the broad market when rates fall, or global bonds are expected to do well.
-In the case of Utilities and Real Estate, which exhibited very strong positive active exposure to this factor, falling rates may benefit them due to a lower cost to borrow and their tendency to carry higher levels of debt.
+Referring to the table above, this means that Utilities, Communication Services, Consumer Defensive, and Real Estate are expected to outperform the broad market when rates fall, or global bonds are expected to do well (though Communication Services' exposure specifically was not statistically significant).
+Utilities and Real Estate, which exhibited very strong positive active exposure to this factor may benefit from falling rates them due to a lower cost to borrow and their tendency to carry higher levels of debt.

 Unsurprisingly, Basic Materials also exhibited a relative negative Local Equity exposure, implying an international bias.
 This was also true for the Energy sector index.
 It is worth noting the Energy sector also exhibited a positive Foreign Currency bet relative to global equity markets.
 Negative Local Equity and positive Foreign Currency exposures often go hand in hand (but not always).

-Unlike Basic Materials and Energy, Technology exhibited a strong bias to the U.S. market relative to MSCI ACWI, including a negative bet on Foreign Currency.
-For example, if international stocks outperform U.S. stocks or international currencies appreciate relative to the U.S. dollar, we would expect these dynamics to benefit Basic Materials’ and Energy’s relative performance but detract from Technology’s.
+Unlike Basic Materials and Energy, Technology exhibited a strong bias to the U.S. market relative to MSCI ACWI.
+For example, if international stocks outperform U.S. stocks we would expect these dynamics to benefit Basic Materials' and Energy's relative performance but detract from Technology’s.

-Low Risk: All of the sectors that exhibited a lower exposure to our Equity Factor also exhibited a higher exposure to our Low Risk Factor (Healthcare, Utilities, Consumer Defensive, and Real Estate).
-Communication Services also exhibited positive relative exposure to Low Risk.
-This implies these sectors are overweight lower risk stocks and may benefit when those stocks outperform those that are higher risk.
+Low Risk: All of the sectors that exhibited a lower exposure to our Equity Factor also exhibited a higher exposure to our Low Risk Factor (Healthcare, Utilities, and Consumer Defensive).
+This implies that these sectors are overweight lower risk stocks and may benefit when those stocks outperform higher risk stocks.

-Sectors with relative high risk equity bets in their bottom two included Energy, Technology and Basic Materials.
+Sectors with relative high risk equity bets in their bottom two factor exposures were Energy and Basic Materials.

-Small Cap: Industrials,4 Consumer Cyclical, and Real Estate all exhibited relative Small Cap exposure to the global market.
-Especially in the case of Consumer Cyclical, where Small Cap exposure was the strongest, Small Cap exposure may be expected given that smaller companies are often thought to be more sensitive to economic cycles.
+Small Cap: Industrials,4 Consumer Cyclical and Real Estate all exhibited relative Small Cap exposure to the global market.
+Especially in the case of Consumer Cyclical, Small Cap exposure may be expected given that smaller companies are often thought to be more sensitive to economic cycles.

-Versus the global equity market, Communication Services exhibited a bias toward large cap companies in its bottom two.
+Versus the global equity market, Communication Services exhibited a bias toward large cap companies in its bottom two factor exposures.

-Quality: Technology, Consumer Cyclical, and Consumer Defensive all exhibited positive Quality exposure, implying these sectors may behave in line with companies with strong balance sheets relative to “junkier” stocks.
+Quality: Technology and Basic Materials exhibited positive Quality exposure, implying these sectors may behave in line with companies with strong balance sheets relative to “junkier” stocks.

 What Do These Relationships Mean for Investors?